alanc2k17/Team-Admeyerable-Pennybags/README.md

 and you're good to go!

 Our current version features:
--AI to play against you when your friends rage quit!
+- AI to play against you when your friends rage quit!
--All of the awe-inspiring features from the original Monopoly!
+- All of the awe-inspiring features from the original Monopoly!